ironmeld/builder-hex0/README.md

 * PC compatible-BIOS

-## The Hex0 Builder Operating System
+## The Hex0 Builder System Interface
+There is no system interface provided to the Standard Library.

+Library routines directly invoke the BIOS.

 ## The Hex0 Builder Standard Library
 * halt() - does not return
 * reboot() - does not return
 * putc()
 * puts()
+* read_source()
+* write_image()

 ## The Hex0 Language